 Save your post as a template for future publications.
 Post templates are useful if you are regularly creating content with similar features and design elements.
-Like snippets, post templates save time when creating new posts.
+Like components, post templates save time when creating new posts.

-How do Post Templates work?
+How do Templates work?

-To save your post as a template, open the Post toolbar and under Templates, click Save as template.
+To save your post as a template, switch to the "Post" tab on the top toolbar and click "Save as template" under the "Templates" section.
 Once named and saved, you will be able to upload this template when creating new posts in the same style.

-How do I apply a Post Template?
+How to apply a Template?

-When you create a new post, you will be prompted to select a post template.
-The options displayed will consist of your previously saved post templates or Blank post.
-To change the post template, open the Post tab and under Templates, click Show templates.
+When you create a new post, you will be prompted to select a template.
+The options displayed will consist of your previously saved templates or blank post.
+To change the template, open the "Post" tab and click "Show templates" under the "Templates" section.
 If you create anything in one template then decide to switch to another, the new content will be lost.

 Why do Templates contain placeholders instead of original images?